envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 #### Workflow
 1. The Infrastructure Administrator spawns an Envoy Gateway process using a Bootstrap Configuration to manage a fleet of Envoy Proxies.
 2. They will configure a [GatewayClass resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass), that represents a class of Envoy Proxies.
+Envoy Gateway consumes this configuration and provisions a unique fleet of Envoy Proxies.
 3. They will configure a [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) linking it to a specific GatewayClass with information such as hostnames, protocol and ports stating which traffic flows are of interest.
-Envoy Gateway consumes this configuration and provisions an instance of Envoy Proxy with the paramters defined in the config.
 4. Application developers can now expose their APIs by configuring [HTTPRoute resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#httproute).
 These routes are attached to a specific [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) allowing application traffic to reach the upstream application.